core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 defined for content-type application/cbor in {{-cbor}}) in the Record is illustrated in {{ex-2}}.
 All registered CoAP Content-Formats are listed in the Content-Formats subregistry of the CoRE Parameters registry
-{{?IANA.core-parameters}}.
+{{-core-parameters}}.

 ~~~
 {"n":"nfc-reader", "vd":"gmNmb28YKg", "ct":"60"}
 ~~~
 {: #ex-2 title="SenML Record with binary data identified as CBOR"}

-In this example SenML Record the data value contains a string "foo" and a number 42 encoded in a CBOR {{-cbor}} array.
+In this example SenML Record, the data value contains a string "foo" and a number 42 encoded in a CBOR {{-cbor}} array.
 Since the example above uses the JSON format of SenML, the data value containing the binary CBOR value is base64-encoded.
 The data value after base64 decoding is shown